TUMFTM/race-simulation/README.md

 The RL VSE must be trained specifically for each race.
 This is possible by executing the `main_train_rl_agent_dqn.py` script.
 The according source code for the setup of the RL environment etc. can be found in the `machine_learning_rl_training` directory.
 After training, please copy the output files from that directory to `racesim/input/vse` to make the trained DQN (deep Q-network) available to the race simulation.
+Pre-trained reinforcement VSE are included for all available races except (partly) wet races.

-For more information on the VSE, please refer to our paper `Virtual Strategy Engineer: Using Artificial Neural Networks for Making Race Strategy Decisions in Circuit Motorsport` (more bibliographic details are listed below).
+For more information on the VSE, we refer to our paper `Virtual Strategy Engineer: Using Artificial Neural Networks for Making Race Strategy Decisions in Circuit Motorsport` (more bibliographic details are listed below).

 ## Running the race simulation
 If the requirements are installed on the system, follow these steps: